2023 Solar Incentives Guide for Chili, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to a solar system installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-Originally, the ITC covered 30% of all system installation costs (panels, accessories, labor and equipment), although this amount has fluctuated over the last few years between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
+The solar system has to have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
+Initially, the ITC applied to 30% of all installation costs (panels, labor, equipment and accessories), although the total amount has fluctuated slightly over the last few years between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
+There is no cap on the amount you can claim.

-Speaking with your local Chili solar panel installer is the best way to understand how the ITC could apply to your situation.
+Reaching out to your local Chili solar panel installer is the best way to understand how the ITC may apply to you.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
 The Clean Energy Credit is valid until 2035.
 Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; the amount will decrease slightly each year until the current program ends.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives